asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

 ![Annotation PAGE Max score](./fig/spatPlot2D.png)

-## 4.Output file
+## 4. Output file

-`*_PAGEscore.txt` file is the score calculated with the ID and PAGE of each SPOT as follows values calculated in PAGE and the adopted Annotation Cell type are listed in tab-delimited format as follows.
+`*_PAGEscore.txt` file is the score calculated with the ID and PAGE of each spot as follows values calculated in PAGE and the adopted annotation cell type are listed in tab-delimited format as below.

 This file is used in the subsequent STEPs.